Subscribe to Blog via Email

 Right now inside, I have onions, leeks, shallots, kale, lettuce, cabbage, and beets started from seed.
 Onions always look so pitiful however I am trying cluster planting by Charles Dowding this year.
 The theory is to plant in clusters of 5 seedlings and when transplanted two will push outwards to be used for early crop onions, and the other three will keep pushing outwards as they mature, increasing yield and decreasing effort.
 I love it so far, and if you have ever planted 250 little blades of grass that are onion starts you will understand my new passion for this type of planting.

 I also have never started beets inside before, as I have always direct sowed them into the ground as soon as the ground can be worked in April.
 But here I am, starting beets inside.
 I may be an old dog but I have nothing against learning new garden tricks.
 It keeps me young.
+Update : this did not do well for me.
+I will need to tweak this next year but hopefully our solarium will be built by then.
+I have just direct sowed all the beets.

 In the cold frame, my grandson Owen and I planted all the cool plants according to him: kale, spinach, lettuce and carrots.
 All are germinating nicely, and received a top dressing of worm casing compost this week.